Liu-group/liu-group.github.io/_posts/2021-8-9-text-editing-vim.md

 6. Rename “folder1” to “example”
 7. Within “example”, search for every instance of “world” in “doc”

 Congratulations!
-You have mastered navigating the shell.
+You have mastered text editing with Vim.